jaedlund/me134_explorer/README.md

 ```
 turtlebot> sudo chmod a+rw /dev/ttyACM0
 ```
-Note to future TAs: Figure out how to have these permissions set correctly automatically.
-It's not that hard, but we're out of time.
+Note to future TAs: Use [udev](https://answers.ros.org/question/224028/permanently-set-permissions-for-devttyacm0-port-using-udev/) to set these permissions automatically.

 Then run:
 ```